Which of the following is not true about p-values in hypothesis t... | Study Prep in Pearson+

 1

-Step 3: Know the decision rule in hypothesis testing: if the p-value is less than the chosen significance level (often denoted as \( \alpha \)), you reject the null hypothesis.
-This means the data provides sufficient evidence to support the alternative hypothesis.

-Step 4: Identify the incorrect statement: a p-value does NOT tell you the probability that the null hypothesis is true.
-Instead, it assumes the null hypothesis is true and calculates the probability of the observed data under that assumption.
-The p-value is not a direct probability of hypotheses.
+Step 4: Identify the incorrect statement.
+The statement that a p-value tells us the probability that the null hypothesis is true is incorrect because the p-value assumes the null hypothesis is true and does not provide the probability of the hypothesis itself.

-Step 5: Summarize that the key misunderstanding is interpreting the p-value as the probability of the null hypothesis being true, which is a common misconception.
-The p-value only measures the evidence against the null hypothesis based on the observed data.
+Step 5: Summarize that p-values do not measure the probability of the null hypothesis being true or false; rather, they measure the probability of the observed data under the assumption that the null hypothesis is true.

 Watch next